amirtha19/End-to-end-MLOps/README.md

 # End-to-end Machine Learning Project

-This project demonstrates an end-to-end machine learning pipeline, including data ingestion and a machine learning application.
+This project demonstrates an end-to-end machine learning pipeline, including data ingestion and a machine learning application to predict the customers for term deposit campaign.

 ## Setup